Management and Security

 For Hewlett Packard devices, if the device is marked lost (on the device's inspector dialog, Hewlett-Packard page), the When lost collection interval activates, providing you more frequent location updates.

-NOTE: Devices that have location reporting enabled must have Microsoft .NET 4.0 installed.
-You can install .NET 4.0 as part of the agent.
+NOTE: Devices that have location reporting enabled must have Microsoft .NET 4.0 or newer installed, or macOS 10.10 or newer installed.
+You can install .NET as part of the agent.
 To do this, select the .NET install option on the Start page of the agent configuration.

 Use the scanner settings page to customize scanner behavior.